sandstreamdev/sandcoding/guidelines/npm-module-publishing.md

 ## Publishing to npm

-:warning: Remeber to build your module before publishing
+:warning: Remeber to build your module before publishing!
 :warning: Remeber to [test](./npm-module-testing) if module works correctly before publishing.

 * `npm login` - use your account that is linked to `sandstreamdev` organization